Does a home equity loan require an appraisal?

 If you’re looking to tap some cash to fund a home improvement project, consolidate debt, or cover an emergency expense, the financial reprieve you need could be at your front door.
 That’s because the average mortgage holder has $185,000 in available home equity, which could be accessed to fund financial goals you have on the horizon.

 But first you need to find out how much equity you have in your home—which, in part, relies on getting your home appraised.
 To get an idea beforehand, try this quick back-of-the-envelope calculation: Your Home Value minus Your Current Mortgage Balance.
 Most lenders will let you borrow up to 85% of that equity.
-With Discover® Home Loans, you are able to borrow up to 90%.
+With Discover® Home Loans, you can borrow up to 90%.

 Do all home equity loans require an appraisal?

-In a word, yes.
-The lender requires an appraisal for home equity loans—no matter the type—to protect itself from the risk of default.
-If a borrower can’t make his monthly payment over the long-term, the lender wants to know it can recoup the cost of the loan.
+Yes.
+Lenders require an appraisal for home equity loans—no matter the type—to protect themselves from the risk of default.
+If a borrower can’t make monthly payments over the long-term, the lender wants to know it can recoup the cost of the loan.

-An accurate appraisal protects you—the borrower—too.
-An inflated appraisal value can leave you owing more than a home is worth, which can cause a borrower to go underwater financially when it comes time to, say, relocate for a job promotion or repair damage after a natural disaster.
+An accurate appraisal protects borrowers too.
+An inflated appraisal value can leave you owing more than a home is worth, which can cause a you to go underwater financially when it comes time to sell or renovate.

 That said, there are several different types of home appraisals.
 Some are cheaper, faster, and easier to obtain than others.
 It’s up to your lender and in certain circumstances federal law which one is required.

 The AVM: the fastest, easiest appraisal for home equity loans

-Automated valuation method—or AVM—is a mathematical modeling technique that contrasts local property values and sales data to uncover a property’s expected market price.
+Automated valuation model—or AVM—is a mathematical modeling technique that contrasts local property values and sales data to uncover a property’s expected market price.
 The estimates you see on popular real estate sites are examples of AVM assessments.
-Discover Home Loans also uses an AVM when devising an appraisal for home equity loans.
+Discover Home Loans uses an AVM when calculating an appraisal for home equity loans.